agency-ai-solutions/n8n-nodes-agencii/README.md

 1. Sign up for an Agencii.ai account at [agencii.ai](https://agencii.ai)
 2. Create or select an agency in your Agencii.ai dashboard
 3. Navigate to the n8n Integration settings page for your agency
-4. Copy your API key (Integration ID) for n8n access
+4. Copy your Integration ID for n8n access

 ### Setting Up Credentials in n8n

 1. In n8n, go to **Credentials** and click **Add Credential**
 2. Search for **Agencii API** and select it
 3. Fill in the following field:
-   - **API Key**: Your Agencii.ai Integration ID from your agency's n8n settings page
+   - **Integration ID**: Your Agencii.ai Integration ID from your agency's n8n settings page
 4. Click **Save**

 ### Authentication Method

-The node uses Bearer token authentication.
-Your Integration ID is automatically included in the `Authorization` header, routing your requests to the correct agency on the Agencii.ai platform.
+The node uses Bearer token authentication and sends your Integration ID as a URL query parameter.
+Your Integration ID is automatically included in the `Authorization` header and as the `integration_id` query parameter, routing your requests to the correct agency on the Agencii.ai platform.

 ## Usage